-Spark Plugs: Your Ford LP-Gas Ford Tractor is equipped with H8 plugs.
-The recommended gap setting is .028-.033.
+Spark Plugs: Your Ford LP-Gas Tractor is equipped with 14MM spark plugs.
+The recommended gap setting is .028 - .031.

-Distributor Points: The point spacing for Ford LP-Gas Tractor distributor is .024 to .026.
+Distributor Points: The point spacing for Ford LP-Gas Tractor distributor is .024 - .026.

-Ignition Timing: The flywheel markings listed in the following chart should be used instead of those given for gasoline systems in your regular owner's manual.
+Ignition Timing: The flywheel marking for LP-Gas Tractors should be 4° B.T.D.C. at 475 engine rpm.
+Use the 4° mark on the LP-Gas Tractor instead of the markings given for gasoline systems in your regular owner's manual.